yetzt/counterclock/readme.md

 Pressing Button A will decrease the number of Team Timeouts shown on the right.
 Pressing Button B will decrease the number of Team Timeouts shown on the left.

+When the Timeout Clock passes 50 seconds, the device will give a short buzz to remember the JT to give a verbal 10 seconds notice.
+From 55 to 59 Seconds, the device will give a short buzz.

 When the Timeout Clock passes 60 seconds while not in Team Timeout Mode, pressing button A will end the Timeout in Team Timeout Mode.

 #### Official Review